101 Best Things to Do on Oʻahu, Hawaiʻi

 Makapuʻu Beach is a beautiful east Oʻahu beach, located just down the road from the famous Makapuʻu Point Lighthouse Trail.

-That being said, it may be difficult or dangerous to swim at Makapuʻu, depending on the size of the swell.
+That said, it may be difficult or dangerous to swim at Makapuʻu, depending on the size of the swell.

 Regardless, I recommend Makapuʻu for the beautiful beach alone, and if the waves happen to be calm, it can be a great place to enjoy both the sand and the stunning turquoise-blue water!